Robust Fine-Tuning of Deep Neural Networks with Hessian-based Generalization Guarantees: Introduction

 \section{Introduction}

-Fine-tuning a large pretrained model is a common approach to performing transfer learning.
-As foundation models become readily available, fine-tuning these large models is an effective adaptation strategy in many settings.
-While this approach improves upon supervised learning in various cases \cite{vu2020exploring}, overfitting has also been observed during fine-tuning \cite{barone2017regularization}.
+Fine-tuning a large pretrained model is a common approach to performing deep learning as foundation models become readily available.
+While this approach improves upon supervised learning in various cases, overfitting has also been observed during fine-tuning.
 Understanding the cause of overfitting is challenging since dissecting the issue in practice requires a precise measurement of generalization errors for deep neural networks.
-In this work, we analyze the generalization error of fine-tuned deep models using PAC-Bayes analysis and data-dependent measurements based on deepnet Hessians.
-Based on the analysis, we design an algorithm to improve the robustness of fine-tuning with limited and noisy labels.
+In this work, we analyze the generalization error of fine-tuned deep models using PAC-Bayes analysis and data-dependent measurements based on deep net Hessian.
+With this analysis, we also study the robustness of fine-tuning against label noise.

-There is a large body of work concerning generalization in deep neural networks, whereas less is understood in transfer learning and fine-tuning \cite{neyshabur2020being}.
+There is a large body of work concerning generalization in deep neural networks, whereas less is understood for fine-tuning \cite{neyshabur2020being}.
 A central result of the recent literature shows norm or margin bounds that improve over classical capacity bounds \cite{bartlett2017spectrally,neyshabur2017pac}.
-These results can be applied to the fine-tuning setting, following a distance from the initialization perspective \cite{nagarajan2019generalization,long2020generalization}. \citet{gouk2020distance} and \citet{li2021improved} show generalization bounds depending on various norms between fine-tuned and initialization models.
+These results can be applied to the fine-tuning setting, following a distance from the initialization perspective \cite{nagarajan2019generalization,long2020generalization}. \citet{li2021improved} show generalization bounds depending on various norms between fine-tuned and initialization models.
 These results highlight that distance from initialization crucially affects generalization for fine-tuning and informs the design of distance-based regularization to mitigate overfitting due to fine-tuning a large model on a small training set.